Find a Part Now

 Double glazed windows were available (called "dual pane glass").
 Break resistant laminated "security glass" was also available, which is known to delaminate.
 The delamination occurred with the Protection S357A option only, not with normal S352A dual pane windows.
 Bullet-resistant glass was used for the Protection model, with even thicker glass used for the Security model.

-The Sport Package included revised steering wheel, suspension, exterior trim and interior wood trim.
+The Sport Package included a revised steering wheel, suspension, exterior trim, and interior wood trim.
 Some sports models also included a shorter differential ratio and higher stall speed for the torque converter.
 This allowed for a 0–97 km/h (60 mph) acceleration time of 5.9 seconds.

 In-car electronics